 District translation hotline

 Your school district may offer a translation hotline.
-Find out if it is currently available and if so, how you can use it to set up conversations with families.
+Find out if it is currently available and, if so, how you can use it to set up conversations with families.
+If the hotline's hours don't match your families' availability, talk with an administrator about whether other options may be available.

 The Talking Points can help give individual teachers more options in reaching out to families directly rather than relying on an intermediary.
 Please note, however, that it should not be considered a wholesale substitute for professional, knowledgeable interpreters and liaisons who are familiar with: